 When you apply for credit in joint names, like a personal loan or mortgage, you become financially linked with that person.
-If they develop problems on their credit file, it can negatively affect you, even if you've never so much as returned a library book late.
+So if they develop problems on their credit file, it can negatively affect you, even if you've never so much as returned a library book late.

-If your file shows you’re financially associated with someone and it’s causing you problems, consider changing your ties.
-Settle any shared debts and open sole bank accounts and close joint ones.
-Prove you’re no longer linked with a person to the credit reference agencies, and they'll unlink you.
+If your file shows you're financially associated with someone and it's causing you problems, consider changing your ties.
+For example, you could settle any shared debts, open sole bank accounts, and close joint ones.
+Prove you're no longer linked with a person to the credit reference agencies, and they'll unlink you.

 Close unused credit